gkilleen33/gkilleen33.github.io/packages/geGMM/README.md

     assumes each exogenous variable, instrument should be used linearly for every endogenous variable.
 latitude: Variables name containing latitude
 longitude: Variable name containing longitude
 pweights: (Optional) variable name containing inverse probability weights
 controls: (Optional) Patsy formula with controls to partial out
+other_vars: (Optional) list of other variables to append to data, without partialling out controls (e.g. sample indicators)
 distance_cutoff: Default 10km: spatial distance cutoff for Conley error estimation in km kernel (str default 'uniform'): If 'uniform' uses a uniform kernel.
 If 'bartlett' uses a Bartlett kernel.
 parameters: A list of parameter names, as strings.
 Optional if simple IV case.
 Required if using other moments.